Ivorforce/Monoteny/README.md

 ## Roadmap

-### Transpilation Targets
+### Targets

 Monoteny lacks many features required to build full apps.
 Luckily, many excellent ecosystems exist where it is possible to build such things.
 Therefore, instead, Monoteny aims to focus on its most vital feature: Being a minimal and understandable imperative logic language.

 This will be possible through Monoteny coming with several transpilers.
 Hereby, any algorithms built in Monoteny will be usable in _any_ of those ecosystems.
+In addition, an interpreter is used to fold constant code and run during transpile time.
-The transpilation targets are:
+The planned targets are:

+* [WIP] Interpreter
 * [WIP] Python with NumPy
 * [Future] Monoteny Dialect
 * [Future] Octave / MatLab